directus/directus/docs/reference/files.md

 If the file is an image, cropping will center around this point.

 `duration` **number**\
-If the file contains audio/video, it's the duration in milliseconds.\
+If the file contains audio/video, it's the duration in milliseconds.
-This property is not auto-extracted.

 `description` **string**\
 Description of the file.